 - Identity and Contact Data from publicly availably sources such as Google, LinkedIn, Facebook, Twitter, Companies House and the Electoral Register.

-- Identity and Contact Data from people and companies who have a current or proposed relationship with you and who introduce us.
+- Identity and Contact Data from people and companies who have a current or proposed relationship with you and who introduce us, including recruitment firms.

 4. HOW WE USE YOUR PERSONAL DATA